-The Focus Collegiate Summer Cohort is a college readiness experience for students who need extra support before they land on campus in the fall.
+The Focus Collegiate Summer Cohort is a college readiness experience (in-person or virtually) for students who need extra support before they land on campus.

 Students entering college are headed to a new world of opportunities.
 Our summer experience prepares them for that adventure.
-While building academic, life, and independent living skills, our Summer Cohort provides an introduction to Boston and residential college life in a comprehensive four-week format.
+While building academic, life, and independent living skills, our Summer Cohort provides a bridge to college life in a comprehensive four-week format.

 Our students participate in interdisciplinary classes intentionally designed to assess and enrich their existing skills.
 Coursework includes Study Skills, Test-taking Strategies, and College Readiness.
-We do simulated group projects and practice self-directed learning strategies.
-Students learn peer editing techniques, how to do a presentation, and lecture class survival strategies.
+We do simulated group projects and practice group and individual class participation.
+Students also learn peer editing techniques, how to do a presentation, and lecture class survival strategies.

 Students work independently on coursework, while also receiving instruction in note-taking and methods for exploring the incredible collections and research available at the Boston Public Library both in-person and virtually.
 We also address the mastery of course management systems, digital literacy, and self-directed learning environments that are becoming increasingly common on college campuses.

-We focus on executive functioning skills such as time management, planning, and task prioritization, and offer One-on-One advising to preview and engage the academic supports available at each student’s school that they will be attending in the fall or after their gap year.
+We focus on executive functioning skills such as time management, planning, and task prioritization, and offer One-on-One advising to preview and engage the supports available at each student’s school that they will be attending in the fall or after their gap year.

 Boston Back Bay